brandur/sorg/content/nanoglyphs-drafts/023-enhancement.md

 > The music is often exuberant and glitzy, drawing inspiration from American styles like funk, yacht rock, boogie, and lounge music.
 Emulating the easy vibes of California, the music’s sense of escapism is often embodied by the sun-soaked cover art of Hiroshi Nagai, one of city pop’s iconic designers: Sparkling blue water, slick cars, and pastel buildings evoke fantasies of a weekend vacation at sea.

-But nowadays, in the shadow of Japan's lost decades, and with the sheen of a utopic future having worn thin, city pop's symbolism is more complex, aptly described as a "retro-futurist melancholy".
-Nostalgia is a central theme:
+But nowadays, in the shadow of Japan's lost decades, and with the sheen of a utopic future worn thin, city pop's symbolism is more complex, maybe best described as a "retro-futurist melancholy".
+Nostalgia is a core theme:

 > Nostalgia, as the theorist and media artist Svetlana Boym once wrote, involves “a superimposition of two images—of home and abroad, of past and present, of dream and everyday life.”
 The emotional response to city pop centers on these twin imaginations: of Japan and the United States, the ’80s and now, the prior promises of capitalism and its current reality.
 Online, listeners dwell on artificial memories of boom-era Tokyo but also idyllic childhoods watching cartoons, reaffirming Boym’s claim that nostalgia “appears to be a longing for a place but is actually a yearning for a different time.”